ezEngine/docs/docs/projects/data-directories.md

 # Data Directories

 *Data directories* are a vital concept in ezEngine.
 They define where on disk the game data resides, which data is accessible to your project and how.
-Data directories can be used to organize your assets and share content across multiple [projects (TODO)](projects-overview.md).
+Data directories can be used to organize your assets and share content across multiple [projects](projects-overview.md).

 For the typical use case, you can treat a data directory simply as a *folder*, which is *mounted* in your game, making all files in that folder accessible.
 Your game can mount an arbitrary number of data directories.
 Files outside of data directories are **not accessible** by the game engine.
 The editor displays all available [assets (TODO)](../assets/assets-overview.md) from the mounted directories in the [asset browser](../assets/asset-browser.md).
 When browsing for a file, the editor actively refuses to use files that are not inside a mounted data directory.
 Otherwise this file would not be readable by the engine.